danielbush/simplesamlphp-rocketchat/README.md

-# Run simplesamlphp as basic idp (for testing sp implementations)
+# Run simplesamlphp as basic idp (for testing Rocketchat implementations)

+The **idp** will be a simplesaml container that we will run via docker-compose and the **sp** will be rocketchat running in development mode on your host.

 ## Setup

-Note: **idp** will be simplesaml container that we will run via docker-compose and the **sp** will be rocketchat running in development.

 * run: `git submodules update --init` so that `simplesamlphp/` and `rocketchat/` are populated with code.